pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 But while trying it out, I kept giving myself paper cuts on confusing parts of the interface,

 - The [sidebar](https://futureland.tv/pirijan/entry/45713) grouped journals under 'All','Daily', and 'Shadows', but it was never explained what these meant
-- On small screens, [important controls](https://futureland.tv/pirijan/entry/49579) were hidden inside a [hamburger menu](https://gerrymcgovern.com/the-hamburger-menu-and-the-zombie-apocalypse) (yuck), or removed altogether
+- On small screens, [important controls](https://futureland.tv/pirijan/entry/49579) were hidden inside a [hamburger menu](https://gerrymcgovern.com/the-hamburger-menu-and-the-zombie-apocalypse), or removed altogether
 - When opening a journal, the sidebar that listed your journals would slide away, with no obvious way to get it back

 <p>